openssh/openssh-portable/README.md

 On **Linux**, you also may need to do the following:

-- You may need to create the privilege separation directory:
+- Create the privilege separation directory:

 		sudo mkdir -p -m 0755 /var/empty

-- You may need to create the privilege separation user:
+- Create the privilege separation user:

 		sudo groupadd sshd
 		sudo useradd -g sshd -c 'sshd privsep' -d /var/empty -s /bin/false sshd

-On **macOS**, you need to install the following packages using brew (or a package manager of your choice):

-	brew install autoconf automake cmake libtool ninja openssl@1.1 wget

 ### Step 1: Build and install liboqs

 The following instructions install liboqs into a subdirectory inside the OpenSSH source.
-If `<OPENSSH_ROOT>` is the root of the OpenSSH source:

 ```
-git clone --branch master --single-branch --depth 1 https://github.com/open-quantum-safe/liboqs.git
-cd liboqs
-mkdir build && cd build
-cmake .. -GNinja -DOQS_ENABLE_SIG_PICNIC=OFF -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DCMAKE_INSTALL_PREFIX=<OPENSSH_ROOT>/oqs
-ninja
-ninja install
+./oqs-scripts/clone_liboqs.sh
+./oqs-scripts/build_liboqs.sh
 ```

 Building liboqs requires your system to have OpenSSL 1.1.1 or higher already installed.
-It will automatically be detected if it in a standard location, such as `/usr` or `/usr/local/opt/openssl@1.1` (for brew on macOS).
+It will automatically be detected if it is under `/usr` or another standard location.
 Otherwise, you may need to specify it with `-DOPENSSL_ROOT_DIR=<path-to-system-openssl-dir>` added to the `cmake` command.

 ### Step 2: Build the fork

-In `<OPENSSH_ROOT>`, first run:
+Run the following:

 ```
-export OPENSSH_INSTALL=<path-to-install-openssh>
-autoreconf
+env OPENSSL_SYS_DIR=<PATH_TO_OPENSSL> ./oqs-scripts/build_openssh.sh
 ```

-Then, run the following:

-	./configure --with-ssl-dir=<path-to-openssl>/include \
-	            --with-ldflags=-L<path-to-openssl>/lib   \
-	            --with-libs=-lm                          \
-	            --prefix=$OPENSSH_INSTALL                \
-	            --sysconfdir=$OPENSSH_INSTALL            \
-	            --with-liboqs-dir=`pwd`/oqs
-	make
-	make install

-Again, the `path-to-openssl` (1.1.1) does not need to be specified if it is in one of the standard locations.
+`OPENSSL_SYS_DIR` does not have to be specified if OpenSSL is present under `/usr`.

-So, in summary, if OpenSSL is installed in a default location and `oqs-openssh` is to be installed in `/opt/openssh` this command builds and installs `oqs-openssh`: `export OPENSSH_INSTALL=/opt/openssh && autoreconf && ./configure --with-libs=-lm --prefix=$OPENSSH_INSTALL --sysconfdir=$OPENSSH_INSTALL --with-liboqs-dir=`pwd`/oqs && make && make install`

-As not all stock `openssh` tests are passing, be sure to execute `oqs-test/run_tests.sh` instead of simply executing `make tests` to ensure the build was successful.
+As not all tests in the stock regression suite pass, run `oqs-test/run_tests.sh` instead of simply executing `make tests` to ensure the build was successful.

-To execute a connection test with one of the supported quantum-safe algorithms (chosen at random), run `python3 oqs-test/try_connection.py`.
-If all algorithms should be exercized, pass a parameter to this command, e.g., like this: `python3 oqs-test/try_connection.py all`.
-Be aware that this test can take a long time due to the number of algorithm combinations available.
+To execute a connection test with a randomly chosen key-exchange and signature algorithm, run `python3 oqs-test/try_connection.py`.
+If it is desired that each such combination be tested (exactly once), run `python3 oqs-test/try_connection.py all`.
+Be aware that the latter can take a long time due to the number of algorithm combinations available.

 ### Running OQS-OpenSSH